mr-chibi/models/README.md

 * **Schematic**, Are pieces of paper that have saved NBT data of textures on models for specific models.

 ###  What's Forge Modeling? 🖌️
 > Allows Model Admin's create custom forge models.
+Main focus of the tool to allow more blocks into game and adding depth.
 * Tool only **Model Admins** can access.
 * **Public Users** Don't have access to placing custom made models.
 * Forge Models can be "**Copied**", "**Pasted**", "**Scaled**", "**Axis**", "**Saved Into Spawn Eggs**", & "**Edited**".